 Rosacea is a long-term skin condition that typically affects the face.
 Rosacea is characterized by redness and inflammation of the facial skin and may be also accompanied by pimples and broken blood vessels.
 The condition is seen more in females and is common between the ages of 30 and 50.

-Rosacea is a skin condition that is characterized by redness and inflammation of the facial skin.
-It often starts with just a slight flush of the cheeks but may soon progress to other areas of the face, such as the forehead and chin.
+Rosacea often starts with just a slight flush of the cheeks but may soon progress to other areas of the face, such as the forehead and chin.
 It can also affect the chest and back.

 As Rosacea develops, small dilated blood vessels known as Telangiectasia, begin to appear on the skin.
 These areas of redness are often painful.
-At this stage, Intense Pulse Light (IPL) treatment is often suggested, as it can destroy the blood vessels that gives rise to the redness.
-Rosacea flare-ups can be very distressing for some people, often leaving them with feelings of low self-esteem.
+While the condition is considered untreatable,

 Enquire about this condition

 The information and advice published or made available through the website